boschresearch/statestream/README.md

 Implementation:

 * Networks are specified as yaml files.
-* For now statestream uses Theano as backend.
+* For now, statestream uses Theano as backend.

 ------------------------------------------------------------------------------

 Differences to prominent DL-frameworks
 --------------------------------------

 The statestream toolbox does not aim to improve over existing tools with respect to memory or computation efficiency but rather enables investigation of streaming networks and interact with them during runtime.
-In fact the statestream toolbox is much more memory / computation in-efficient than other existing tools.
+In fact, the statestream toolbox is much more memory / computation in-efficient than other existing tools.

 * **streaming**: The network parts process information in a frame based / model-parallel synchronized manner, where one frame can be interpreted as one-step rollout of a recurrent neural network.
 Hence, dependent on network architecture, it may take several (up to many) frames until information is processed by the network.
 Now states stream through the network.
 * **separation of 'Layers'**: In contrast to most other deep learning toolkits, which decompose the network into layers, we try to emphasise the graph-nature of neural networks already in implementation.
 Hence, inside the statestream toolbox the network is decomposed in nodes (neuron-pools, short NP) and edges (synapse-pools, short SP).
 While NPs hold the state (a.k.a. feature maps) of the network, the SPs define the transformations between those states.
 For both, NPs and SPs, trainable parameters can be specified (e.g. bias for NPs, weights for SPs).